findtoni/hello-world/README.md

 This is an introduction to Github project.

-Tmjunkie here, there's really nothing much to me.
-Just hoping to figure all this out pretty quickly.
+Tmjunkie here.
+Not describing myself.
 Okay, bye.